wenhuigao117/cell-population-analysis/README.md

 # Immune Cell Population Analysis
 ### Exploratory immune profiling for a miraclib clinical trial

 This was my first time building an end-to-end data pipeline for a clinical dataset, and it turned out to be more interesting than I expected.
-The individual steps — loading data, running queries, making charts — were each manageable on their own.
+The individual steps：loading data, running queries, making charts were each manageable on their own.
 The harder part was figuring out how to connect them in a way that actually made sense.

 I used:
 - **SQLite** for structured data storage